anubhav13103738/Crimson-Project/README.md

 to run the project :

-1.use cmd and run npm install to install npm packages used in the project
+1.extract project use cmd go to extracted project's location in the folder where a file named "package.json" is present and run "npm install" to install npm packages used in the project

-2.use cmd and run npm install cheerio --save if cheerio module is not found otherwise move to step 3.
+2.use cmd go to extracted project's location in the folder where a file named "package.json" is present and run "npm install cheerio --save" if cheerio module is not found otherwise move to step 3.

 3.run node server.js/nodemon server.js